cabinetoffice/node-login/README.md

 ...
 ```

 - **Frontend Integration**: `COLA` has already developed user interface components for login, logout, and other authentication-related actions.
-However, for integration with other Identity Providers (IdPs) such as `OneLogin`, you'll need to implement these components within your application.
+However, for integration with other Identity Providers (IdPs) such as `GOV.UK One Login`, you'll need to implement these components within your application.

 ## Note

-- `COLA` provides a secure login mechanism for any Cabinet Office service that hosts under the some domain - `cabinetoffice.gov.uk` and under the hood utilises and abstracts AWS Cognito for user management.
+- `COLA` service that is hosted under the `cabinetoffice.gov.uk` domain.
+Under the hood, it utilises and abstracts AWS Cognito for user management.

-- `cookieParser` method from `cookie-parser` module parse cookie header and populate `req.cookies` with an object keyed by the cookie names.
-The middleware will parse the cookie header on the request and expose the cookie data as the property `req.signedCookies` when a secret was provided.
+- `cookieParser` method from `cookie-parser` module parses cookie header and populates `req.cookies` with an object keyed by the cookie names.
+The middleware will parse the cookie header on the request and expose the cookie data as the property `req.signedCookies` if a secret was provided.

-- `cookieParser.signedCookie(str, secret)` parse a cookie value as a signed cookie.
+- `cookieParser.signedCookie(str, secret)` parses a cookie value as a signed cookie.
 This will return the parsed unsigned value if it was a signed cookie and the signature was valid.
 If the value was not signed, the original value is returned.
-If the value was signed but the signature could not be validated, false is returned.
+If the value was signed but the signature could not be validated, `false` is returned.

 - After the server sends a cookie to a client, the client might modify the cookie before sending it back to the server in a future request.
 So you sign a cookie if you want assurance that the data being returned in the cookie has not been modified by the client.

 - `cookieSession` creates a new cookie session middleware.
-This middleware will attach the property session to req, which provides an object representing the loaded session.
+This middleware will attach the property session to `req`, which provides an object representing the loaded session.
 This session is either a new session if no valid session was provided in the request, or a loaded session from the request.
 The `req.session` represents the session for the given request.

 ```ts
 app.use(